 Many anti-protest bills create new protections for individuals who harm protesters.
 An Iowa law enacted in 2021, for instance, shields drivers from civil liability if they injure or kill someone who is unlawfully blocking a road during a “protest, demonstration, riot, or unlawful assembly,” as long as the driver was exercising “due care.”
 In 2020 alone, there were over one hundred instances of protesters being hit by vehicles.
 Other bills, including a Florida law enacted in 2021, protect someone who injures or even kills a protester from being sued, as long as the victim was most likely participating in a “riot.”
 Bills like this are viewed by many as designed to intimidate protesters and even actively encourage violence against them.

-The last five years have seen a resurgence of popular protests and demonstrations in the United States.
+Recent years have seen a resurgence of popular protests and demonstrations in the United States.
 Anti-protest bills are both an unnecessary and unconstitutional response.
 State legislatures should take steps to support, rather than undermine, our fundamental First Amendment rights and honor our country’s proud tradition of peaceful protest.